 While this may seem like a bit of an odd topic, it’s something I’ve vaguely wondered about for a while.
-My line of thinking goes, if orgasms get the feel-good chemicals flowing, might that have any sort of benefit for depression?
+If orgasms get the feel-good chemicals flowing, might that have any sort of benefit for depression?
 And especially for single folks like myself – could masturbation have any positive effect when it comes to depression?
-It’s well known that both depression itself and antidepressant medication can dampen sex drive; however, is it like any other kind of behavioural activation where you try to fake it until we make it?
+Both depression itself and antidepressant medication can dampen sex drive; however, is it like any other kind of behavioural activation where you try to fake it until you make it?

-I was curious what science had to say, and was a bit surprised by the lack of research on the topic.
-What I did find was a mix of interesting information and rather dubious scholarship.
+I was curious about what science had to say about any potential benefits of self-pleasure for depression.
+When I went searching, I was a bit surprised by the lack of research on the topic.
+What I did find was a mix of interesting information and some rather dubious scholarship.

 In the Victorian era, masturbation was seen as a potential cause for an array of different medical conditions, including epilepsy, insanity, neurosis, and neurasthenia (a condition characterized by weakness and fatigue).

 Thinking began to change in the 20th century, as some sex researchers argued that masturbation was healthy and normal.
 This became a topic of interest in the field of psychoanalysis, and while Sigmund Freud argued that masturbation caused neurasthenia, he later concluded that it may help to prevent neurosis.